kadikraman/react-native-v2/lessons/code-style.md

 Atom => Preferences => Install => linter-eslint

 You may have to close and reopen your code editor for the package to start working, but that's it!
-You now have the optimum working environment.
-Let's get coding!
+You now have the optimal working environment.